spiritface57/SupportSystem/docs/post8/failure-reasons.md

 # Post 8 v0.4 Failure Reasons

-This document defines the only allowed machine-readable failure reasons emitted by the upload and scan pipeline.
+This document defines the only allowed machine-readable failure reasons emitted by the upload pipeline.

+Failure reasons are strict and enumerable.
+Free-form values are not allowed.

+---

-## Scanner failures
+## Scanner Failures

-• scanner_unavailable
+scanner_unavailable
-• scanner_busy
+scanner_busy
-• scan_timeout
+scan_timeout
-• scan_protocol_error
+scan_protocol_error

+---

-## Finalize failures
+## Finalize Failures

+finalize_in_progress
-• finalize_locked
+finalize_locked
-• finalize_missing_chunks
+finalize_missing_chunks
-• finalize_size_mismatch
+finalize_size_mismatch
-• finalize_internal_error
+finalize_internal_error

+---

-## Rules:
+## Rules

-• failure reason must be one of the values listed above
+- Failure reason must be one of the values listed above
-• free-form error messages must not be used as reason
+- Failure reason must be machine-readable
-• human-readable context may be stored separately in metadata
+- Human-readable context must be stored separately

+---

+## Non-Failure States

+The following values are states, not failures:

+pending_scan
+clean
+infected

+States must not be emitted as failure reasons.